The European Rail Traffic Management System (ERTMS) – A unique train control technology designed to make interoperable European railways

-In a global economy, rail’s ability to absorb an ever-growing transport demand will play a key role in positioning the sector as a competitive alternative to road transport.
-In the meantime, rail transport suffers from the existence of 20 different signalling systems throughout Europe, all inherited from the past.
-These are the major obstacles to rail’s competitiveness.
+In a global economy, rail is able to absorb ever-growing transport demand.
+This will be key in positioning the sector as a competitive alternative to road transportation.
+Currently, European rail transport suffers disruptions as 20 distinct, concurrently operating signalling systems serve as relics of a more divided past.
+These different systems are major obstacles to the sector achieving peak competitiveness.

-The European Rail Traffic Management System (ERTMS), as a universal and EU-compatible signalling system, is an innovative technical solution designed to deal with a growing transport demand and also to improve the capacity on railway lines.
-With more than 40,000 km of contracted railway tracks, out of which nearly 50% outside of Europe, it has now established itself as a global standard.
+The European Rail Traffic Management System (ERTMS), universal and EU-compatible signalling, is an innovative technical solution designed to support increasing demand and improve railway capacity.
+With more than 100,000 km of contracted tracks - more than 50% outside of Europe - it has established itself as a global standard.

-The full benefits of ERTMS in terms of interoperability, safety and performance can only be realized if national investments are coordinated along a given international corridor.
+The full interoperability, safety and performance benefits of ERTMS can only be realised if national investments are coordinated throughout international corridors.
 Cross-border connections and strategic coordination under the EU umbrella are more than desirable.
-To this end, a European ERTMS deployment plan was adopted in July 2009.
+This was officially recognized by a European ERTMS deployment plan adopted in January 2017.

-To access the European ERTMS Deployment plan (as published in the EU Official Journal) please click here
+The European ERTMS deployment plan (2017) (as published in the EU Official Journal)

 For more information, please contact: